-The family of Ida Amanda Lundrigan announce her peaceful passing at her home on May 4, 2019, surrounded by family in her 99th year.
+Ida Amanda Lundrigan passed away at her home on May 4, 2019, surrounded by family in her 99th year.
 Leaving to mourn her four daughters: Ingrid (Paul) Althouse, Astrid Lundrigan Cohen, Sigrid (William) Fitzpatrick, Gudrid Hutchings; eleven dear grandchildren: Susan, Paula (Colin), Nancy, Holly Althouse; Arthur (Linda), Catherine (Phillip), Leslie Davis; Duncan, Raymond (Peggy), Arthur Fitzpatrick; David Hutchings; and precious great-grandchildren: Brandon, Brett, Spencer, Bronte, Henry, and Helen; special niece Diane Courage; in-laws Ada Johnson, Mary (Reg) Finn, Ruby Gullage, Josephine (Bill) Kennedy, Effie (Ralph) Humble, Thomas (Peggy) Lundrigan, Roy Brown and Russ Wilson; and a large extended family.

 Ida was predeceased by her husband Arthur Raymond in 2000, her parents Olaf and Marion Johnson, her in-laws William J. and Naomi Lundrigan and son-in-law H. Reuben Cohen.
 She was the last surviving sibling of her Johnson family, predeceased by Hilma, Winnifred, Oscar, Olga, Alma, Herbert, Raymond, and Otto.